 An immigration medical exam is a necessary part of immigrating to the United States and becoming a permanent resident (green card holder).
 Sometimes called a green card medical exam, the appointment is a routine part of the process to ensure public safety and remove the grounds for inadmissibility for intending immigrants.
-This article will provide you with a complete overview of what to expect and how to prepare.
+This article provides you with a complete overview of what to expect and how to prepare.

 Purpose of an Immigration Medical Exam